MiamiOH-CSE274/02_Cpp/README.md

 For each of the following functions in main.cpp, tell me whether or not you think it is working in your submission.

-1. prime - Done
+1. prime - Done(No)
-2. defix - Done
+2. defix - Done(No)
-3. sumSlice - Done
+3. sumSlice - Done(No)
-4. square - Done
+4. square - Done(No)
-5. listPrimes - Done
+5. listPrimes - Done(No)

-ps- I have completed all the programs but I cannot get the program to run at all, This is a result from my lack of knowledge on how to use Visual Basics? and perhaps not the code.
+ps- I have completed writing all the programs but none of it works, It would not compile.
+I believe the logic for these methods is correct because I have tested some of them in Java to make sure.
+I translated that over to cpp but I run into may syntax errors, some that I was able to fix by googling but some I am not able to.

 Questions
 =======